 - Arachnid Appearance and Attire: 8 members, check; can make web, check; has a spider for summon, check.
 He even gets a Third Eye when in One-Winged Angel form.

-- Archer Archetype: He fits the intellectual aspects and is a composed fighter but like everyone in the group he is an unrepentant sadist.
+- Archer Archetype: His Spider War Bow: Terrible Shot allows him to create a bow and arrows out of his Spider Sticky Gold.
+He also fits the intellectual aspects and is a composed fighter but like everyone in the group he is an unrepentant sadist.

 - Awesomeness by Analysis: He's able to figure out the effects and limitations of several of Neji's techniques just by watching how he reacts.

-- Evil Genius: It takes Kidoumaru about five minutes to figure out the weakness in the Hyuuga Clan's much-vaunted Absolute Defense, and another two minutes to exploit it and bring Neji to his knees.
+- Evil Genius: An amazing tactician, it takes Kidoumaru about five minutes to figure out the weakness in the Hyuuga Clan's much-vaunted Absolute Defense, and another two minutes to exploit it and bring Neji to his knees.

 - Giant Spider: Summons one in Level Two, and it reproduces.
 Sleep tight, arachnophobes...